 2020 has been the catalyst of change for many businesses worldwide.
 For AVA one of the changes that we implemented was to host our first online AVA CAD Specialist Training (CST) course.
 This was a great success and we have already gone on to host another digital training course.

 We’re delighted to introduce one of the graduates of this training course, Vicky Price.
-With a background and prior knowledge in textiles design, we interviewed Vicky to find out more about herself and her style of work, as well as to find out how she got on with the AVA training…
+With a background and prior knowledge in textile design, we interviewed Vicky to find out more about herself and her style of work, as well as to find out how she got on with the AVA training…

 “I recently studied AVA CST level 1 to update my skills in repeat print, hoping to gain employment in the textile design industry.
 My prior skills are in colour separation for screen print and as a senior technician at a UK university.
 In 2018 I was awarded an exceptional distinction in MA Fashion and Textile Design, during which I was presented with a UK Textile Society postgraduate bursary.
 I have shown my work at New Designers and took part in TexSelect in 2018, which were very fruitful events and I made many industry contacts.
 I also collaborated with an upholsterer from Second Sitters, London and we collaborated an exhibit for ‘Evolution to Revolution’ at National Centre for Craft and Design.
 Since receiving my intensive qualification from AVA CAD/CAM I am creating a series of drawings of flora found by the wayside, which I aim to build into repeats for an interior design freelance collection.”